-The complaint, filed against him and the University’s Board of Regents in January by Brenny, alleges that after hiring Brenny last August to coach the Gophers women’s golf team, Harris forbade her from fully carrying out her duties as an associate head coach and instead deferred those duties to the team’s director of instruction — and Harris’ son-in-law — Ernie Rose.
+The complaint, filed against him and the University’s Board of Regents in January by former Gophers associate women’s golf coach Katie Brenny, alleges that after hiring Brenny last August, Harris forbade her from fully carrying out her duties as an associate head coach and instead deferred those duties to the team’s director of instruction — and Harris’ son-in-law — Ernie Rose.

-Harris hired Brenny to serve as a figurehead while he groomed Rose as his heir apparent, Brenny, her lawyer Donald Mark, Jr. and multiple sources closely connected with the program told the Minnesota Daily last year when it broke the news of Harris’ alleged misconduct.
+Harris hired Brenny to serve as a figurehead while he groomed Rose as his heir apparent, said Brenny, her lawyer Donald Mark, Jr. and multiple sources closely connected with the program to the Minnesota Daily last year when it broke the news of Harris’ alleged misconduct.

 Brenny, who is openly gay, also alleges that upon learning in September that she is a lesbian, Harris kept her from traveling to any of the women’s team’s four fall tournaments and from instructing the female golfers on anything golf-related.

-The lawsuit paints a damning portrait of Harris and the Gophers athletics department.
+The lawsuit paints a negative portrait of Harris and the Gophers athletics department.

 For example: “Upon learning that Plaintiff [Brenny] had scheduled a team meeting and photograph, Harris informed [Brenny] that he did not want her meeting with the team, telling her, ‘You have nothing to talk to these girls about.’
 Harris instructed her to cancel the team meeting and photograph (which [Brenny] did).”